-In the Team Management feature, you can indicate which team members in your organization are able to view or edit certain questionnaires and the corresponding results.
-You can create different teams, add members, change roles and restrict certain features...
+Team Management feature allows you to control which team members in your organization are able to view or edit certain questionnaires and the corresponding results.
+You can create different teams, add members, change roles and even restrict certain features.

 - Set the authorities of team members

 - User status